NVIDIA/clara-dicom-adapter/docs/setup/setup.md

 $ clara dicom create aetitle -a COVIDAET pipeline-covid=<PIPELINE-ID>
 ```

+> [!Note]
-..
-Note:: Per the DICOM standard, the length of the `ae-Title` value should not exceed 16 characters.
+> Per the DICOM standard, the length of the `ae-Title` value should not exceed 16 characters.

 Next, create a DICOM Source to allow that DICOM device to communicate with DICOM Adapter: